JustinN9/JustinN9.github.io/README.txt

 🧠 This site was created to expand my web development skill set and serve as a central place to feature:
 - 🚀 My software development projects
 - 🎓 A detailed capstone write-up
-- 👨‍💻 About Me section
+- 👨‍💻 About me section
-- 📄 My resume (PDF)
+- 📄 My resume

-Check it out live at: [justin-norton23.github.io/portfolio-website](https://justin-norton23.github.io/portfolio-website/)
+Check it out live at: https://justinn9.github.io

 ---